gardener/gardener/docs/api-reference/core.md

 <em>(Optional)</em>
 <p>WatchCacheSizes contains configuration of the API server&rsquo;s watch cache sizes.
-Configuring these flags might be useful for large-scale Shoot clusters with a lot of parallel update requests and a lot of watching controllers (e.g. large shooted Seed clusters).
+Configuring these flags might be useful for large-scale Shoot clusters with a lot of parallel update requests and a lot of watching controllers (e.g. large ManagedSeed clusters).
 When the API server&rsquo;s watch cache&rsquo;s capacity is too small to cope with the amount of update requests and watchers for a particular resource, it might happen that controller watches are permanently stopped with <code>too old resource version</code> errors.
 Starting from kubernetes v1.19, the API server&rsquo;s watch cache size is adapted dynamically and setting the watch